 National CineMedia, Inc. ("NCM, Inc.") was incorporated in Delaware as a holding company with the sole purpose of becoming a member and sole manager of National CineMedia, LLC ("NCM LLC"), a limited liability company owned by NCM, Inc., American Multi-Cinema, Inc. and AMC ShowPlace Theatres, Inc. ("AMC"), wholly owned subsidiaries of AMC Entertainment, Inc., Regal Cinemas, Inc. and Regal CineMedia Holdings, LLC, wholly owned subsidiaries of Regal Entertainment Group ("Regal") and Cinemark Media, Inc. and Cinemark USA, Inc., wholly owned subsidiaries of Cinemark Holdings, Inc. ("Cinemark").
 The terms "NCM", "the Company" or "we" shall, unless the context otherwise requires, be deemed to include the consolidated entity.
 AMC, Regal and Cinemark and their affiliates are referred to in this document as "founding members".
-The Company operates the largest digital intheatre network in North America, allowing NCM LLC to sell advertising (the "Services") under long-term exhibitor services agreements ("ESAs") with the founding members and certain third-party theatre circuits (known as "network affiliates") under long-term network affiliate agreements, which have terms from three to twenty years.
+The Company operates the largest digital intheatre network in North America, allowing NCM LLC to sell advertising (the "Services") under long-term exhibitor services agreements ("ESAs") with the founding members (approximately 21 years remaining as of October 1, 2015) and certain third-party theatre circuits (known as "network affiliates") under long-term network affiliate agreements, which have terms from three to twenty years.

-As of July 2, 2015, NCM LLC had 130,716,532 common membership units outstanding, of which 59,012,038 (45.2%) were owned by NCM, Inc., 26,409,784 (20.2%) were owned by Regal, 25,631,046 (19.6%) were owned by Cinemark and 19,663,664 (15.0%) were owned by AMC.
+As of October 1, 2015, NCM LLC had 130,723,361 common membership units outstanding, of which 59,018,867 (45.2%) were owned by NCM, Inc., 26,409,784 (20.2%) were owned by Regal, 25,631,046 (19.6%) were owned by Cinemark and 19,663,664 (15.0%) were owned by AMC.
 The membership units held by the founding members are exchangeable into NCM, Inc. common stock on a one-for-one basis.